sherz-tyc/user-microservice/README.md

 - Spring Actuator

 ## Building the project
-1. Clone/Pull via Git or download zip file of this project (and un-zip) to a directory;
+1) Clone/Pull via Git or download zip file of this project (and un-zip) to a directory;

-2. Using command line tool, navigate to the root directory where this README.md file and, specifically, the pom.xml file is located;
-4. Run the following maven command via the command line:

-``mvn clean install -DskipTests``

-*This command will skip tests
-*Check the output logs on the command line console to see if there are any errors.

-## Running the application
-Before running the actual application, It is essential to run the Zookeeper and Kafka servers respectively (in that order) first, as the microservice depends on the above 2 servers to send and receive event messages.
+2) Before building and running the actual application (include running tests) , It is essential to run the Zookeeper and Kafka servers respectively (in that order) first, as the microservice depends on the above 2 servers to send and receive event messages.
 The following are commands to run the 2 respective servers.
 Assuming that Kafka (bundled with Zookeeper) is installed on your Windows machine, navigate to the root directory of kafka installation: